 Removing shared food/condiment/utensil stations and beverage dispensers.

-Providing take-out meals so meals can be taken to other areas for consumption.
+Providing take-out meals so they can be consumed elsewhere.

 Making sure that kitchen staff are following safe-food handling protocols.

 For sleeping areas, consider providing single occupancy sleeping quarters or maximizing distance between beds with head to toe sleeping positions.